St. John’s Layover, Wild Cliffs & Culinary Flavours

 Behind the Scenes

-Captured at the base of Signal Hill, a thick morning mist rolled in and paused our plans — but that soft fog gave the harbour an even more mysterious, cinematic beauty before finally revealing St. John’s Bay.
+Captured at the base of Signal Hill, a thick morning mist rolled in and paused our plans—but that soft fog gave the harbour a cinematic stillness before slowly revealing St. John’s Bay.

 Navigating Beyond the Avalon: The Reality of “The Rock”